 - Often there are mixed forms between allergic and eosinophilic asthma.
 A distinction is not always easy, because the affected persons usually react equally with asthmatic symptoms to non-specific triggers, such as cold air, fog, cigarette smoke, or strong scents.
 These triggers don’t cause the asthma, they merely set it off.

 Constant fear of an attack

 My asthma definitely interferes with my daily life.
 I often suffer from shortness of breath; it’s especially bad at night or in the early morning hours.
 My asthma also limits me physically.
 That’s why I retired at the age of 57.
 Now I have time to travel.
 But the worry of getting an asthma attack in a faraway country is always there.

 Become your own asthma expert!

 But I didn’t want to become an anxious old man, so I decided to put up a fight.
 I’ve learned that I can do something to help myself – no matter how bad things are.
 My motto: become your own asthma expert.
 So I actively search the internet for any new information about asthma: studies, medicaments, tips, or advice.
 That’s how I stumbled upon Vivatmo me.

 I’m putting my trust in my new helper Vivatmo me

-The handy little device can measure the degree of inflammation in my lungs.
-It shows me the threshold values, just like a traffic light.
+The handy little device can measure how severely my lungs are inflamed.
+Vivatmo me measures what’s known as the .
 It’s reassuring to be able to monitor my values myself.
-No need for a trip to the doctor; the measurement takes just seconds and couldn’t be easier.
-This helps me to plan my day.
-If my inflammation values are okay, I can get out and get active.
+There’s no need for a trip to the doctor and the measurement takes no time at all.
+This helps me to plan my day: if my inflammation values are okay, then I can get out and get active.
 If they’re not, I just take things easy.

-This handy device helps me feel on top of my asthma.
+This handy measuring device helps me feel on top of my asthma.
 I now have a better idea of how my lungs work – and don’t feel so out of it when I get together with the guys to plan our next motorbike tour.
 I have a better understanding now of what works for me and what doesn’t.”